-Complainants are urged to be as clear as possible about what the complaint is about.
+Complainants are urged to be as clear as possible about what the complaint is about .
 Any member of staff will be happy to help.
-It may be best to start with the tutor / HR teacher as they are likely to be the person most closely concerned with the issue.
+It may be best to start with the person most closely concerned with the issue -such as the homeroom teacher, or to raise concerns over sport or games with the subject leader for PE.
 They may be able to sort things out quickly, with the minimum of fuss.
-However, if the matter is not dealt with to the complainant's satisfaction the matter can be taken to a more senior member of staff, for example the Head of Department, a member of the School Leadership Team (SLT) or the Principal.
-In such instances, you are required to complete and submit the complaints form attached to this policy (FRM101).
+However, if the matter is not dealt with to the complainant's satisfaction the matter to can be taken to a more senior member of staff, for example the Head of Department or a member of the School Leadership Team (SLT) or the Principal.
+In such instances, you are strongly encouraged to complete and submit the complaints form attached to this policy (FRM101).